tum-gis/creating-citygml-datasets/creation-guidelines/lod3-models-based-on-point-clouds.rst

 .. image:: resources/modeling/closing/01.jpg
     :width: 100%

 Having all objects created and assigned, you can then collect them into one Building object by selecting all items and grouping them.
-To the group object you can add attributes (*Right Click-> Attributes -> Edit Attributes*) or paste attributes copied before from LoD1 building (*Right Click-> Attributes -> Paste Attributes*).
+Due to SketchUp Plugins errors, it is important to assign the Building  to LoD3 again after grouping .
+This assures that all elements inside the group are really LoD3.
+To the group object you can add attributes (Right Click-> Attributes -> Edit Attributes) or paste attributes copied before from LoD1 building (Right Click-> Attributes -> Paste Attributes).

 .. image:: resources/modeling/closing/02.jpg
     :width: 100%